MarioMasta64/EverythingPortable/README.md

 all binaries are now easier to use

 binaries now have options to download needed .dll files (specificly for obs portable)

+now includes downloader option in all my other projects